 Human rights and intergovernmental organisations have repeatedly pointed to the incidents of misuse of the Interpol system in order to prosecute refugees and political opponents.
 In 2013, a broad discussion of this problem began.

-The Open Dialog Foundation was one of those non-governmental organisations that launched an international campaign to support the reform of Interpol.
+The Open Dialogue Foundation was one of those non-governmental organisations that launched an international campaign to support the reform of Interpol.
 In particular, in 2013, the Foundation organised events on this topic in the London and Italian parliaments.
 Also, in 2013-2014, meetings were held within the framework of the OSCE PA in Istanbul and Baku.
 The Foundation welcomed the inclusion of paragraphs regarding the need for the reform of Interpol in the OSCE PA declaration.

-The Open Dialog Foundation organised international conferences in Rome (December 2013) and Madrid (October 2014), where human rights defenders, experts, parliamentarians and journalists discussed the abuse of the Interpol system.
+The Open Dialogue Foundation organised international conferences in Rome (December 2013) and Madrid (October 2014), where human rights defenders, experts, parliamentarians and journalists discussed the abuse of the Interpol system.
 In the years 2015-2016, the Foundation held events in the European Parliament, the national parliaments of Germany and Austria, as well as within the framework of the OSCE Meeting (HDIM) and the meeting of the PACE Committee on Legal Affairs and Human Rights.